OmauryMarmolejo/today-I-learned/english/watchlist-notes.md

   - Endorsement: The celebrity endorsement helped the brand - Approval or support
   - Recreation: I like to go to the park for recreation - Activity done for enjoyment
   - Recreation: To recreate the scene, we need to find the right props - To create again

+- Cook: Pronunciation: /kʊk/ Like just one syllable

+- Thinking about that

+- To reschedule at the last minute

+- I tried to reschedule at in a short time frame